robinsonsarah01/folio/README.md

 Folio
 =========
 PROJECT HOSTED AT http://ml7.stuycs.org:8888
-Currently having deployment issues -> run app.py and then login using user:kingofirony password:kingofirony.
-I recommend looking at the music folio.
+To run the project locally, git clone the repo.
+Run app.py and then login.
+We recommend looking at the music folio that belongs to the user kingofirony.
 ###Group Members

 Sarah Robinson, Elizabeth Ji, Peter Jasko, Daryl Sew